Frequently Asked Questions

 You may have out-of-network mental health insurance benefits, which will cover a percentage of your costs.
 Contact your insurance company to find out.
 We can provide you with a "superbill" that you may submit to your insurance company for reimbursement.

-Meredith is in-network with Blue Cross, Humana, Aetna and Cigna, SIMS and ComPsych.
+Meredith is in-network with Blue Cross, Humana, Aetna, Cigna, SIMS.
 Josh accepts ComPsych, Lyra and SIMS.
 A limited number of sliding scale appointments may be available with Josh.
 Please contact him for more information.